 If there is a tenants' representation at the property, you are of course welcome to take an tenant representative along to the moving-out inspection.

 Moving report is completed

-At the moving-out inspection, the building inspector checks the rental unit and checks off which works are required on the moving report.
+At the moving-out inspection, the person responsible for the inspection checks the rental unit and checks off which works are required on the moving report.
 The report also indicates whether it is you or the landlord who should pay for the work.

 When the moving report is completed, you will receive a copy.
-Both you and the landlord sign the report.
+Both you and the person responsible for the inspection sign the report.
 And once the report has been completed, you will receive it by e-mail at the same time.